Employers’ General UI Information and Definitions - Unemployment Insurance

 The BEACON system is your secure source for online employer information.
 You can use BEACON to:

-You will need to activate your account in BEACON before logging in.
-Please visit the BEACON Account Activation and Registration for Employers and Third-Party Agents webpage for additional information.
+You will need to create an account in BEACON before logging in.
+For more, see the BEACON Account Activation and Registration for Employers and Third-Party Agents webpage and BEACON Employer FAQs.